viet34tqc/notebook/nextjs.md

   - The path that has not been generated at build time will not return 404.
 Instead, NextJS will serve a *fallback version* of the page
   - In the background, the path is statically generated, **loading state** is shown while generating this path
   - Page is rendered with required props after generating
-  - New path will be cached in CDN (later requests will result in cached page) - crawler Bots may index fallback page (not good for SEO)
+  - New path will be cached in CDN (later requests will result in cached page)
 - `blocking`:
   - The path is switch to server-side rendering.
+Browser has to wait until the page is generated.
 Future requests will serve the static file from the cache.
   - the path is statically generated **without loading state** (no fallback page) - new path will be cached in CDN (later requests will result in cached page)